vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

 can be taken while installing the OGWAPI software on your machines.
 For all OS types there is the possibility to build the OGWAPI from source codes.
 As the software is written in plain Java that is runnable on OpenJDK JVM, no big issues are expected.

 For users of Linux OS, there is also the ability to install the OGWAPI using two most popular installation managers - .deb and .rpm.

+For the docker funs users can use latest version image.

 2.1.1 Linux / Unix – installation from the Git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~